maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 causalInvariantInit = {{1}};
 ```

-The system is causal invariant because there are only two evolutions possible (using the first or the second rule):
+To see that it's causal invariant, first note that there are only two singleway evolutions possible.
+Each of them contains just a single event which is created using either the first or the second rule:

 ```wl
 In[] := WolframModel[causalInvariantRule, causalInvariantInit, Infinity, "EventOrderingFunction" -> #][